 - Know your STI/HIV status

 Because the number of out LGBTQIA people in your community may be small, you as an LGBTQIA person may not always have the option to meet people in person to date or hook-up, so online dating can be a great way to connect.
 According to the 2016 Singles in America survey, 56% of LGBT singles have dated someone they met online.

 However, it’s still important that you be thoughtful and plan well when getting ready to meet someone in person.
 Sometimes people hide behind their apps to manipulate LGBTQIA people, getting you to send photos or information before you’re ready and then threatening to out you.
 Be sure to communicate with your friends when and where you are meeting up with someone, or the LGBTQ-focused Anti-Violence Project is a great resource to contact (212-714-1141) if you’re not out to your friends but want to make a safety plan.

-There is always support for you on campus, including two full-time LGBT Center staff members you can meet with to talk about whatever is on your mind, resources and LGBTQIA-inclusive safer sex supplies are always available in the Rainbow Lounge.
+There is always support for you on campus, including Gender + Sexuality Resource Center staff members you can meet with to talk about whatever is on your mind, resources and LGBTQIA-inclusive safer sex supplies are always available in the Rainbow Lounge (Frist 246).

 If you are the victim of extortion or blackmail, save as much evidence as possible.
 Take screenshots, save messages, etc. so that you can share with the proper authorities.

 Some apps have the option to report a user.
 Utilize this feature, if relevant.